search4local-ltd/s4l-plugin-library/README.md

 3. Go to Plugins > Add New > Upload Plugin and upload the zip folder you've just downloaded.
 4. Install and Activate the plugin.
 5. Go into the Elementor Editor and begin editing a page or template.
-6. Scroll down untill you see the plugin.
-(Usually sits at the bottom of the general catagory.)
+6. Scroll down until you see the 'Search4Local Main' category
 7. Done!
 Sit back and enjoy a coffee!